Buffered Asynchronous SGD for Byzantine Learning: Experiment

 \section{Experiment}

-In this section, we empirically evaluate the performance of BASGD and baselines.
+In this section, we empirically evaluate the performance of BASGD (BASGDm) and baselines in both image classification~(IC) and natural language processing~(NLP) applications.
 Our experiments are conducted on a distributed platform with dockers.
 Each docker is bound to an NVIDIA Tesla V100~(32G) GPU.
-In all experiments, we choose $30$ dockers as workers, and one extra docker as the server.
+We choose $30$ dockers as workers and an extra docker as server\footnote{In the conference version~\citep{yang2020_basgd}, we set $8$ workers in NLP experiment.
+To make the settings more consistent with that of IC experiment, we also set worker number to $30$ for NLP experiment in this journal version.}.
 All algorithms are implemented with PyTorch 1.3.